 There are different places from where to start writing a song.

-The most common three being the words, the melody and the harmony (that is, the chords backing the melody).
+The most common three being the words, the melody and the harmony (that is, guitar chord progressions).

 I’ve used all three as starting points for writing songs at different times, as well as combinations of them, such as coming up with a string of words and singing them at the same time.